 The iconic jaguar is the largest wild cat in the Americas and the third largest big cat in the world!
 This wide-ranging carnivore plays an important role in ecology, culture and history.
 However, the species is losing ground.
 Jaguars are considered near threatened throughout their range.
-The decline of jaguars is attributed to anthropogenic pressures that conflict with their basic ecological needs as well as the illegal wildlife trade, and even climate change.
-Oakland Zoo is taking action for the jaguar and envisions a world where they are protected from threats - allowed to roam free through their long and green corridor, from Arizona to South America.
+The decline of jaguars is attributed to anthropogenic (human) pressures that conflict with their basic ecological needs, as well as the illegal wildlife trade and climate change.
+Oakland Zoo is taking action for the jaguar and envisions a world where they are protected from threats, and allowed to roam free through their long and green corridor, from Arizona to South America.

-Human development, agricultural expansion, and encroachment into protected areas fragments wilderness habitat, causing jaguars to drastically decline in population and become completely eradicated in certain areas.
+Human expansion into the natural habitat of jaguars is causing drastic population declines of jaguars in some areas, and complete eradication in others.
 Large-scale land use modifications have created patches of habitat that reduce connectivity, making it hard for jaguars to thrive and safely travel across the landscape for food, mates, or territory.
-To make matters worse, expanded trails and roads provide hunters with easier access into the forest, allowing more vulnerable prey species to be hunted, which diminishes food sources for the jaguar.
+To make matters worse, expanded trails and roads provide hunters with easier access into the forest, allowing more vulnerable prey species to be hunted, which diminishes food sources for jaguar.

 As human populations increase and development spreads into natural areas, human-jaguar conflict has accelerated.
 Revenge killing for cattle loss or even hunting out of fear adds to the sad loss of the beautiful jaguar.

 Across their range, jaguar are poached for skin, teeth, and claws.
-The animal parts are sold through illegal markets.
-In some regions, jaguar cubs are also taken from their mother to be sold into the illegal pet trade.
+These animal parts are sold through illegal markets.
+In some regions, jaguar cubs are also taken from their mothers to be sold into the illegal pet trade.

-As sea levels rise in the communities where people are living, like in Panama, large groups of people seek homes deeper into wildlife habitats, which causes increased conflicts.
+As sea levels rise in areas where people are living, as in Panama, large groups of people seek homes deeper into wildlife habitats, which causes increased conflicts.

 Oakland Zoo supports the research and environmental education programs of Kaminando in Panama, as they uncover the best ways to conserve habitats and create community stewards.
 Oakland Zoo has also sponsored a state-of-the-art enclosure for Kaminando’s beautiful jaguar that are non-releasable and serve as ambassadors to conservation in the wild.

 Oakland Zoo provides yearly professional development training for field partners, offering them a myriad of staff skills and resources to enhance conservation efforts.
 Oakland Zoo also helped launch the Guardians of the Jaguar program with Kaminando, bringing engaging environmental education opportunities to the valley in Panama.
-Inspiring work is done here to help students understand how and why the cloud forest is vital and exceptional to Panama and the World.
-Oakland Zoo also has sent staff with expertise in education, vet training, conservation, media, and animal care to ARCAS in Guatemala to assist with the rehabilitation of wildlife, like jaguars, that are caught in the illegal wildlife trade.
-Additionally, Oakland Zoo sends skilled staff to join Kaminando in Panama, to assist with camera trap research efforts in the field.
+Inspiring work is done to help students understand why the cloud forest is vital to Panama and the world.
+Oakland Zoo has sent skilled staff to join Kaminando in Panama, to assist with camera trap research efforts in the field.
+Oakland Zoo also has sent staff with expertise in education, vet training, conservation, media, and animal care to ARCAS in Guatemala to assist with the rehabilitation of wildlife, including jaguars, that are caught in the illegal wildlife trade.

-Oakland Zoo’s Eco-Travel to Guatemala focuses on ARCAS, providing authentic hands-on work chopping diets, cleaning enclosures, and creating special projects that support their crucial work.
+Oakland Zoo’s Eco-Travel to Guatemala focuses on ARCAS, providing authentic hands-on work chopping animal diets, cleaning enclosures of rescued animals, and creating special projects that support their crucial work.
 Oakland Zoo offers travel participants a unique glimpse into the complexities of conservation issues and solutions with the aim to positively impact our partner projects, our travelers, and wildlife.